What is the best font for emails?

 Times New Roman for emails

-Times New Roman is a serif font that is often used in formal documents.
-Fonts for emails should be chosen based on their readability and compatibility with different devices.
-Times New Roman is a classic font that is a ideal font for emails formal.
-Serif fonts add a touch of elegance to email communications.
+Times New Roman is a font with wheelbase which is often used in formal documents.
+The fonts for emails must be chosen according to their readability and their compatibility with different devices.
+Times New Roman is a classic font that is an ideal font for formal emails .
+The fonts with wheelbase add a touch of elegance to email communications.

 Georgia for the email